Kriengg/AwslamdaAthena/README.md

 Ensure that you have the necessary permissions set up for your Lambda function to access Athena and other required AWS services.

+Note:
+While testing main function locally ..make sure to set AWS key and ID in your env variables

 Dependencies
 This Lambda function uses the following libraries and AWS SDKs: